chriswfoster/TodaysDate/README.md

 I opened my terminal to code on Thu Dec  7 15:40:42 CST 2017

 I opened my terminal to code on Fri Dec  8 17:18:24 CST 2017

+I opened my terminal to code on Mon Dec 11 08:24:17 CST 2017

+I opened my terminal to code on Mon Dec 11 08:24:17 CST 2017

+I opened my terminal to code on Mon Dec 11 08:24:17 CST 2017

+I opened my terminal to code on Mon Dec 11 08:24:17 CST 2017

+I opened my terminal to code on Mon Dec 11 08:25:22 CST 2017